 Have you ever learned something at work that turned out to be helpful in your personal life too?
 My wife, Sally, is taking a course toward a professional certification.
-Once a month the class has an observation session where they each receive feedback from their instructor and their fellow students.
-These sessions caused a good deal of anxiety for Sally (as I think they would for most people) and I wanted to help her with that anxiety.
+Once a month the class has an observation session.
+In these sessions they each receive feedback from their instructor and their fellow students.
+These sessions caused a good deal of anxiety for Sally (as I think they would for most people).
+I wanted to be able to help her with that anxiety.
 Fortunately for me, LearningBridge has recently started a podcast called Simply Feedback, and I suggested that she listen to a few of the episodes.
 Our very first episode, “Generative Feedback,” was especially relevant for Sally.

-The observation sessions in her class were quite stressful, and she was clearly having a “fight or flight” response to this feedback opportunity.
-Her response made it difficult for her to really hear the feedback from her teacher and her classmates and incorporate it into her learning.
-Having recently had the opportunity to interview my colleague, Glade, for the podcast episode, I knew that there were several techniques Sally could use to work towards a more measured, generative response to the feedback she was receiving.
-Instead of letting the feedback opportunity cause her stress, she could use the feedback to grow and become more proficient as she worked toward her certification.
-Sally enjoyed listening to the episode, and while the feedback sessions are still slightly stressful, she now has tools that she can use to handle them successfully.
+The observation sessions in her class were quite stressful.
+She was clearly having a “fight or flight” response to this feedback opportunity.
+Her response made it difficult for her to really hear the feedback she was receiving and incorporate it into her learning.
+I had recently had the opportunity to interview my colleague, Glade, for the podcast episode.
+From our interview, I knew that there were several techniques Sally could use to work towards a more effective response to the feedback she was receiving.
+Instead of letting the feedback opportunity cause her stress, she could use the feedback to grow and become more proficient.
+Sally enjoyed listening to the episode.
+While the feedback sessions are still slightly stressful, she now has tools that she can use to handle them successfully.

 Podcast Beginnings and Lessons Learned

 The idea for the Simply Feedback podcast came as the LearningBridge team was brainstorming together about nine months ago.
-Since that initial brainstorm, we have spent hours learning how to produce a podcast, interviewing guests, and putting the final product together to create each podcast episode.
-I have been lucky enough to host the podcast, and along with the personal life application shared above, I wanted to share some of the lessons I have learned during this exciting project.
+Since that initial brainstorm, we have spent hours learning how to produce a podcast.
+We’ve interviewed guests, and spent time putting the final product together to create each episode.
+I have been lucky enough to host the podcast.
+Along with the personal life application shared above, I wanted to share some of the lessons I have learned during this exciting project.

 Amazing Colleagues and Clients

 One of the first things I’ve learned is that LearningBridge is fortunate to work with a wide variety of amazing colleagues and clients.
-As with the “Generative Feedback” episode, I’ve been able to hear and learn from guests with many different perspectives on how feedback can be used beneficially in our professional and personal lives.
+As with the “Generative Feedback” episode, I’ve been able to hear and learn from guests with many different perspectives.
+They have unique ideas about how feedback can be used beneficially in our professional and personal lives.
 We have been able to learn about ways to use feedback to understand diversity in the workplace, how feedback was used to inform the writing of two different books, and how to make the workplace less toxic and even have a touch of humanity!
 We have a long list of potential guests, and I look forward to more interesting conversations to come.

 In each episode, I try to ask the guests about a moment when they have seen feedback be especially important—either in their own lives or as they have observed someone else.
 I’ve heard touching personal stories as well as times when feedback has marked a significant turning point for someone professionally.